swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 The `SerializationRequirement` must be specified for all actors and protocols attempting to abstract over an actor system, because it is necessary to compile-time guarantee the correctness of values passed to such distributed actor methods.
 The compiler uses this associated type to verify all argument types and returned values are able to be serialized when performing remote calls, and will refuse to compile invocations would otherwise would have failed at runtime.

-Thanks to this new primary associated type, it is now possible to spell such our "distributed async sequence" as a generic actor, implement it once, and re-use it across any compatible actor system implementation:
+Thanks to this new primary associated type, it is now possible to spell our `DistributedAsyncSequence` as a generic actor, implement it once, and re-use it across any compatible actor system implementation:

 ```swift
 distributed actor DistributedAsyncSequence<Element, ActorSystem>